news-r/newsapi/README.md

 newsapi_key("xxXXxxXx")
 ```

-Note that you can specify the key as an environment variable in your `.Renviron` for convenience.
+Note that you can specify the `NEWSAPI_API_KEY` key as an environment variable in your `.Renviron` for convenience.

 ## Example